-Worldwide incidence of traumatic brain injury could be six times higher than previous estimatesNovember 21st, 2012 in Neuroscience /
+Worldwide incidence of traumatic brain injury could be six times higher than previous estimatesNovember 21, 2012 in Medicine & Health / Neuroscience

 The first study to estimate rates of traumatic brain injury, without relying on official figures, suggests the worldwide incidence of TBI could be six times higher than previously estimated.

 "Our estimates are the first to include more mild cases of TBI that are not usually treated in hospital and, thus, are often overlooked in official estimates," explains Professor Valery Feigin, who heads AUT University's National Institute for Stroke and Applied Neurosciences in New Zealand and led the research.

 "It is the first study to show that 95% of all TBI cases are mild and that the true annual incidence of mild TBI is substantially higher than recent World Health Organisation (WHO) estimates (100–300/100 000 people per year).
 Based on these findings, we estimate that some 54–60 million people worldwide sustain a TBI each year, of which some 2.2–3.6 million people incur moderate or severe TBI.
 This is almost six times higher than previous estimates and means that every second two people in the world are struck by a new TBI."

 TBI occurs when an external force such as a bump or blow to the head disrupts the normal function of the brain.
 Leading causes include falls, motor vehicle accidents, and assaults.

 TBI is the leading cause of long-term disability among children and young adults and cost the USA alone an estimated $406 billion in 2000.
 TBI is projected to become the third largest cause of disease burden worldwide by 2020.